AshridgeTechnologies/elemento/stories/Backlog.md

 - Memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
 - Previews are mixed up if open two projects in different tabs
 - Fails to check out private project from GitHub - unauthorized
+- Errors in server app calls (and elsewhere?) not caught and show React error message instead of app
-- Update or download from GitHub is very slow on -Beetle1- (maybe open in two places)
+- Update or download from GitHub is very slow on -Beetle1- (maybe open in two places - or old runtime files)
 - No feedback or disabled buttons while awaiting GitHub operations
 - Files not showing up in Files Folder on -Beetle1-
 - Loads 3 new versions of app when you select an item in navigator (only when deployed?)